SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulateOutput.md

    A: The GID will respond `1` (this is the French *tracker submodule* number in the geometry convention of the experiment).

-The  GID object  is  thus the  unique repository  where  to store  the geometrical   identification  and   localization  of   a  volume   and particularly for Monte-Carlo truth hits.
+The  GID object  is  thus the  unique record  where  to store  the geometrical   identification  and   localization  of   a  volume   and particularly for Monte Carlo truth hits.

 The  figure  below  illustrates  the  identification  of  the  volumes